ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 }
 ~~~~

 This is effect-polymorphic: the same traversal works with any `Applicative` functor.
 We can use it for pure transformations, error-accumulating validation, or stateful operations.
+(Don't worry if "effect-polymorphic" is unfamiliar; we'll explore this concept in the Effect Path section below.
+For now, just know it means this same traversal code works whether you're doing pure transformations, error handling, or validation.)

 For simpler use cases, Higher-Kinded-J provides the `Traversals.modify` utility: